Written by Owner Anna - 13 / 10 / 20

-What I would like to do with this blog is give you some facts and give you my clear opinions so you can draw your own conclusions.
+What I would like to do with this blog is to give you the facts so you can draw your own conclusions based on the full information.
 I’d also like to discuss the many issues of ethics that this whole situation has highlighted.
-I feel it’s such a great opportunity to address and continue the conversation around what are some really important facets of social science.
+I feel it’s such a great opportunity to address and continue the conversation around what are some really important and current facets of social science and current toxic patterns of online attack.
 I know this happened in small vegan takeaway but it’s an exact reflection of much larger conflicts that are going on globally.
-I feel very passionately about ethics, they apply to everyone equally and don’t discriminate, and I think there is a lot here that we can learn from.
+I feel very passionately about ethics, they apply to everyone equally and don’t discriminate.
+I think there is a lot here that we can learn from.

 First here are the facts on the majority of the above accusations: